-For equally mixed populations the predicted values of P(edu|E) in the BALT did not differ statistically from 0.5 – a value that corresponds to equal probability of correct and incorrect identification.Further, the P(edu|E) was quite low yet statistically different from 0.5 in the BH.
-In the same time the probabilities of correct identification of M. trossulus by T-morphotype in the GOM, Balt and Norw were quite high indicating the possibility of identification of M. trossulus by T-morphotype in these regions (for the range of Ptros>0.5).
-In general, the high м.б. лучше the highest predictive values for both species were revealed in the WSBL.
+For equally mixed populations the predictive values of P(edu|E) in BALT did not differ statistically significantly from 0.5, which corresponds to an equal probability of correct and incorrect identification.
+P(edu|E) in BH, though quite low, was statistically significantly different from 0.5.
+At the same time, the probabilities of correct identification of M. trossulus by the T-morphotype in GOM, Balt and Norw were quite high (for the range of Ptros>0.5).
+In general, high м.б. лучше the highest predictive values for both species were revealed in WSBL.

-Variation in morphotype frequencies between M. edulis and M. trossulus within and among contact zones revealed in the study is well illustrated by the Fig. 1 where estimates of P(T|edu) and P(T|tros) in pooled samples from different sets are provided.
-P(T|edu) was 53% in the saline Barents Sea and less than 10% in all other sets.
-In its turn the P(T|tros) was 17% in the Western Baltic, 42% in Western Norway, 49% in the Gulf of Maine and more than 75% in the White and Barents Seas and Northern Scotland.
-P(T|tros) estimates in Norway and the Gulf of Maine were much affected by the abovementioned outlier samples.
-Excluding these samples, P(T|tros) would be 54% and 71% in two regions respectively.
+Variation in morphotype frequencies between M. edulis and M. trossulus within and between contact zones revealed in the study is illustrated in Fig. 1, where the estimates of P(T|edu) and P(T|tros) in pooled samples from different sets are provided.
+P(T|edu) was 53% in the saline Barents Sea and less than 10% in all the other sets.
+In its turn, P(T|tros) was 17% in Western Baltic, 42% in Western Norway, 49% in the Gulf of Maine and more than 75% in the White and Barents Seas and Northern Scotland.
+P(T|tros) estimates in Norway and the Gulf of Maine were much affected by the outlier samples (see above).
+If we discard these samples, P(T|tros) will make up 54% in Norway and 71% in the Gulf of Maine.

-Fig. 1 also provides insight into morphotype frequencies in putatively pure populations of species out of contact zones studied.
-Within the ancestral range of M. trossulus in the Pacific, populations were nearly monomorphic for T-morphotype.
-In the Gulf of St. Lawrence P(T|tros) was 0.81, i.e. close to that in most the Gulf of Maine conspecific populations.
-All reference M. edulis populations from temperate areas (Long Island Sound and Cape Cod in Western Atlantic, Northern and Norwegian Seas in Europe) were nearly monomorphic for E-morphotype.
-At the northeast extreme of the species range in East Atlantic – in the Southwestern Barents Sea, P(T|edu) varied considerably between samples, in particular between samples from brackish (range 0-3%) and saline (0.35-0.70%) Мы же договаривались все измерять в долях от 1. Здесь же все намешано localities (see ESM Table 2), just as along the Barents sea coast of Kola Peninsula.
-Increased P(T|edu) was also recorded in the northernmost samples from Western Atlantic (both two from saline localities), Greenland (66%) and the Gulf of St. Lawrence (73%).
+Fig. 1 also shows the morphotype frequencies in putatively pure populations of species out of the contact zones studied.
+Within the ancestral range of M. trossulus in the Pacific, the populations were nearly monomorphic for the T-morphotype.
+In the Gulf of St. Lawrence P(T|tros) was 0.81, i.e. close to that in most of the conspecific — в смысле, M.trossulus ?? populations in the Gulf of Maine.
+All reference M. edulis populations from temperate areas (Long Island Sound and Cape Cod in Western Atlantic, Northern and Norwegian Seas in Europe) were nearly monomorphic for the E-morphotype.
+At the northeast extreme of the species range in East Atlantic, in the Southwestern Barents Sea, P(T|edu) varied considerably between samples, in particular between samples from brackish (range 0-3%) and saline (0.35-0.70%) Мы же договаривались все измерять в долях от 1. Здесь же все намешано localities (see ESM Table 2), as it did along the Barents sea coast of the Kola Peninsula.
+Increased P(T|edu) was also recorded in two northernmost samples from Western Atlantic (both from saline localities), Greenland (66%) and the Gulf of St. Lawrence (73%).

 Figure ++.
 Predictive power of morphotype test in different regions.
 (A) Dependence of Ptros on proportion of T-morphotype mussels.
 Dotted line is empirical regression line (Model 4).
 Solid gray line - prediction accordingly to Eq.
 3 calibrated by a set of samples with maximally differ taxonomical structure.
 Solid black lines represent Y=X dependence.
 (B) Probability to find a mussel with T-morphotype among M.edulis and M.trossulus.
 Dotted lines correspond to regression Model 5.
 Black squares - M.trossulus, white - M.edulis.
 (C) Probability of correct species identification by morphotype-test.
 Dotted lines are empirical regression lines (Model 6).
 Sold red line - prediction by Eq.1, Solid blue line - prediction by Eq.2.
 Both equations were calibrated by a set of samples with maximally mixed taxonomic structure (Ptros close to 0.5).
 Shedded areas around regression lines represent 95% CI.
 In all cases dots represent observed proportons in samples.